obsidianxenon/PythonEncryptDecrypt/README.md

 EncryptDecrypt puts both in the same package.

+Use it as an educational resource, use it in your project or whatever, but please provide attribution.

 Please note that this is a demonstration that only rotates the letters by the number specified by the key.
 Do not use this to encrypt any serious data.
 I do not claim responsibility for data lost while using this script.